The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Results and Discussion

+At low implantation doses (below $1\times 10^{14}$\,cm$^{-2}$), the substrate temperature has only a minor influence on the accumulated disorder.
+Even within the short MD time scale of $10$\,ps per cascade, closely spaced Frenkel pairs (FPs) can recombine efficiently during implantation, limiting defect accumulation.
+With increasing dose, the disorder fraction increases monotonically and follows the experimentally observed trend.
+Quantitatively, implantation at $900$\,K consistently yields lower disorder fractions than at $500$\,K, reflecting enhanced dynamic defect recovery at elevated temperature.
 Fig.~\ref{fig:disorder_conc}(b,c) shows depth-resolved IDS defect concentration profiles immediately after implantation for $500$\,K (b) and $900$\,K (c).
 For comparison, plateau values obtained from kinetic Monte Carlo simulations\,\cite{muting2020} are included as solid horizontal lines in part (c) of the figure.
 Profiles and plateau values of identical color correspond to the same peak Al concentration.
 The binary collision model (BCM)-based defect concentrations are systematically higher than those obtained from MD.
 This discrepancy is expected, since BCMs used in kMC do not account for the near-instantaneous recombination of closely spaced FPs during displacement cascades.
 In contrast, MD explicitly resolves cascade dynamics and therefore captures intracascade recombination, leading to lower surviving defect densities.
 The overestimation of defects in BCM relative to MD amounts to approximately a factor of $2$-$3$.
 A critical disorder level of roughly $70\%$ marks the onset of amorphous inclusion formation in 4H-SiC\,\cite{zhang2002}.
 At $500$\,K, implantation doses corresponding to average Al concentrations above $2\times10^{20}$\,cm$^{-3}$ lead to the formation of a nanoscale amorphous pocket around the damage peak at depths between $3$\,nm and $5$\,nm.

 In contrast, implantation at $900$\,K maintains a largely crystalline structure across the implanted region, even at high doses (Fig.~\ref{fig:disorder_conc}(c)).

 These observations confirm that elevated implantation temperature suppresses amorphization through dynamic defect recombination.
 However, as discussed in the following section, the reduction of immediate disorder does not necessarily translate into improved dopant activation after annealing.